Last Updated on August 21, 2025 by Jason

 Vintage Smiths De Luxe watch.

 Those watches manufactured in the Cheltenham factory had “Made in England” printed on the dial.
 Those manufactured in the Ystradgynlais factory had “Made in GT Britain” printed on the dial.
 Both the Services and the Smiths Empire pocket watches were made in Wales.
-They are likely to have pin-pallet movements and a chrome plated brass case.
-They were robust watches that would have been affordable by the average man on the street.
-In the final years of watch production, Smiths started using Swiss and Japanese made movements.
+They are likely to have pin-pallet movements and a chrome-plated brass case.
+They were robust watches that would have been affordable to the average man on the street.
+In the final years of watch production, Smiths started using Swiss and Japanese-made movements (Smiths watches at Chronopedia)..

 Collecting Smiths watches